fredmorcos/medviz/README.md

 Once the test data is available, execute `cargo test` in the top-level source directory.

-The test files are produced by a normal run of `medviz` that were simply manually checked.
-The integration test simple checks the current execution against these "model" files.
+The test files are produced by a normal run of `medviz` and were manually checked.
+The integration test checks the current execution against these "model" files.
 I don't currently know a better way to system test a tool like `medviz`.